AkramWaheed/Graph-theory/README.md

 # Lecturer Ian McLough
 # Galway Mayo Istitute Of technology

-Variables Example… Handy for beginners.
+Variables Exampleâ€¦ Handy for beginners.
 Even you can consult this book as well Book # Non-Programmer's_Tutorial_for_Python_3

-Calculate Positive Factorial Numbers…
+Calculate Positive Factorial Numbersâ€¦

+Thompson's Construction taken helped from Ian's video on moodle